-''' tracking: params: dict_params: flatten: False # if True, parameter which are dictionary will be splitted in →multiple parameters when logged in mlflow, one for each key. recursive: True # Should the dictionary flattening be applied recursively (i.e., for nested dictionaries)?
-Not use if 'flatten_dict_params' is False. sep: "." # In case of recursive flattening, what separator should be used between. →the keys?
-E.g. {hyperaparam1: {p1:1, p2:2}} will be logged as hyperaparam1.p1 and. →hyperaparam1.p2 in mlflow. long_params_strategy: fail # One of ["fail", "tag", "truncate"] If a parameter is. →above mlflow limit (currently 250), what should kedro-mlflow do? -> fail, set as a tag. →instead of a parameter, or truncate it to its 250 first letters? '''
+''' hooks: node: flatten_dict_params: False # if True, parameter which are dictionary will be splitted in multiple parameters when logged in mlflow, one for each key. recursive: True # Should the dictionary flattening be applied recursively (i.e for nested dictionaries)?
+Not use if 'flatten_dict_params' is False. sep: "." # In case of recursive flattening, what separator should be used between the keys?
+E.g. {hyperaparam1: {p1:1, p2:2}}will be logged as hyperaparam1.p1 and hyperaparam1.p2 oin mlflow. '''